WarpSector/AWS-Technical-Enablement/Cloud-Practitioner/Domain-3-Technology/3D-AWS-Networking.md

 # Domain 3: Technology
 # (3D: Amazon Web Services Networking)

+### Executive Summary
+AWS Networking provides the isolated virtual environment (VPC) and global routing backbone (Route 53) necessary to securely connect users to cloud resources.
+It leverages a multi-layered security approach using Security Groups and Network ACLs, while utilizing global acceleration tools to minimize latency for users around the world.

 ## Amazon Route 53
   * ### Amazon Route 53 is the AWS Domain Name Service (DNS).
     * Recall that websites are "read" by computers as IP addresses.